-Now more than ever, there's a need to create a plan for business continuity, to forestall the after-effects of the global pandemic on their daily operations.
+Now more than ever, we need to create a plan for business continuity.

 1. Stay informed

 Staying up to date with local and international news will help you to deal with what is a very 'fluid" situation.

 Additionally, equipping yourself with the facts helps lessen the fears of nervous customers.

 While there will be cancellations, working with your clients for a date/time in the future helps to keep things moving.
 In the event that there's one (or many), ensure that it's done without incurring any further fees.

 However, any retainer for product/service should be forfeited.